Task Management for ADHD: Systems Built for How Your Brain Works

 Kanban for ADHD

 Kanban is the most ADHD-friendly system of the three because it’s inherently visual.
 A Kanban board with three columns (To Do, Doing, Done) gives your brain visible proof of progress.
-Moving a card from “Doing” to “Done” creates a small dopamine hit that neurotypical brains generate internally.
+Moving a card from “Doing” to “Done” supplies a small, concrete sense of progress, the kind of reward signal that fires only weakly for routine work in ADHD brains.

 Having more than two tasks in your “Doing” column means you’re context-switching.
 And research on cognitive load and task switching shows that context switching destroys focus even in neurotypical brains.